-The internal controllability problem has been tackled by Chen [9] for the Kawahara equation with homogeneous boundary conditions.
+The internal controllability problem has been tackled by Chen [10] for the Kawahara equation with homogeneous boundary conditions.
 Using Carleman estimates associated with the linear operator of the Kawahara equation with an internal observation, a null controllable result was shown when the internal control is effective in a subdomain $\omega \subset (0, L)$ .
-In [6], considering the system (1.5) with an internal control f(t, x) and homogeneous boundary conditions, the equation is exactly shown to be controllable in $L^2$ -weighted Sobolev spaces and, additionally, controllable by regions in $L^2$ -Sobolev space.
+In [8], considering the system (5) with an internal control f(t, x) and homogeneous boundary conditions, the equation is shown to be exactly controllable in $L^2$ -weighted Sobolev spaces and, additionally, controllable by regions in $L^2$ -Sobolev space.

 Recently, a new tool for the control properties of the Kawahara operator was proposed.
-In [8], the authors showed a new type of controllability for the Kawahara equation, what they called overdetermination control problem.
+In [7], the authors showed a new type of controllability for the Kawahara equation, what they called overdetermination control problem.
 A boundary control was designed so that the solution to the problem under consideration satisfies an integral condition.

-The last works on the stabilization of the Kawahara equation with a localized time-delayed interior control.
-In [7, 10], under suitable assumptions on the time delay coefficients, the authors were able to prove that solutions of the Kawahara system are exponentially stable.
+The last studies on the stabilization of the Kawahara equation deal with a localized time-delayed interior control.
+In [9, 11], under suitable assumptions on the time delay coefficients, the authors were able to prove that solutions of the Kawahara system are exponentially stable.
 The results were obtained using the Lyapunov approach and a compactness-uniqueness argument.
-More recently, the authors in [5] gave an analysis to better understand the stabilization issue for the Kawahara equation.
-Indeed, it is shown that the Kawahara equation under the action of a time-delayed boundary control system remains exponentially stable under a condition on the length of the spatial domain.
+More recently, the authors in [6] gave an analysis to better understand the stabilization issue for the Kawahara equation.
+Indeed, it is shown that the Kawahara equation under the action of a time-delayed boundary control remains exponentially stable under a condition on the length of the spatial domain.
 Such a desirable property is proved using two different approaches.
-It is also worth mentioning that the stability of the solutions to the Kawahara equation has been extensively studied in the context of periodic or non-periodic bounded domain [17, 18, 19, 22] and also in the case when the spacial variable lies in $(-\infty, \infty)$ or $[0, \infty)$ [12, 13, 14, 16, 21, 25].
+It is also worth mentioning that the stability of the solutions to the Kawahara equation has been extensively studied in the context of periodic or non-periodic bounded domain [20, 21, 24, 26] and also in the case when the spacial variable lies in $(-\infty, \infty)$ or $[0, \infty)$ [15, 16, 17, 19, 25, 30].

-We end the literature review by mentioning that the occurrence of a memory phenomenon in the Kawahara problem (1.2) could be explained in practice by the fact that numerous compressible and incompressible fluids are intrinsically viscoelastic and therefore the influence of the past values of the amplitude of the dispersive wave of the fluid is unavoidable [2, 11, 15, 27].
+We end the literature review by mentioning that the occurrence of a memory phenomenon in the Kawahara problem (2) could be explained in practice by the fact that numerous compressible and incompressible fluids are intrinsically viscoelastic and therefore the influence of the past values of the amplitude of the dispersive wave of the fluid is unavoidable [2, 13, 18, 33].

-Regarding the main contribution of this paper, we can claim that we can go one step further in the study of the stabilization problem for the fifth-order Korteweg-de-Vries type system.
-Compared to the recent works [3, 5, 7, 10], where damping mechanisms and delay controls are used, this paper closes the gap since it is the first work to treat exponential stability using only infinite memory.
-It is also noteworthy that the current work shows that a memory term plays a role of a damping control in the sense that it leads to the stability of the system without any additional damping such as a(x)u used in [3, 10, 31] to get the stability property of the system.
-Finally, note that our results remain valid if $a_1 = 0$ and hence the drift term $\partial_x u(x,t)$ can be omitted.
+Regarding the main contribution of this paper, we can claim that we go one step further in the study of the stabilization problem for the fifth-order Kortewegde-Vries type system.
+Compared to the recent works [3, 6, 9, 11], where damping mechanisms and delay controls are used, this paper closes the gap since it is the first work to treat exponential stability using only infinite memory.
+It is also noteworthy that the current paper shows that a memory term plays a role of a damping control in the sense that it leads to the stability of the system without any additional damping such as a(x)u used in [3, 11, 39] to get the stability property of the system.
+Finally, note that our results remain valid if $a_1 = 0$ and hence the drift term $\partial_x u(x, t)$ can be omitted.

 1.3.
 Notations and main result.
-Throughout this article, C denotes a constant that can be different from one step to another in the demonstrations presented here.
-Let us use $\langle \ , \ \rangle$ and $\| \cdot \|$ to denote the standard real inner product in $L^2(I)$ and its corresponding norm given by
+Throughout this article, C denotes a constant that can be different from one step to another in the demonstrations presented in the sequel.
+Let us use $\langle , \rangle$ and $\| \cdot \|$ to denote the standard real inner product in $L^2(I)$ and its corresponding norm given by